anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 4 - Directory Services/README.md

 Computer conguration: Contained within a Group Policy Object (GPO)

-Conguration management: The creation of rules about how things should work in your organization, such as printers, congure soware, or mounting network le systems
+**Conguration management**: The creation of rules about how things should work in your organization, such as printers, congure soware, or mounting network le systems

 Default domain control policy: One of the two GPOs that are created when a new Active Directory